mmg-fhir-ig/case-based-surveillance-ig/input/pagecontent/StructureDefinition-us-cbs-hospitalization-intro.md

 This profile sets minimum expectations for the [Encounter] resource to represent data requested as part of the U.S. Public Health Case Based Surveillance messaging guides.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.
 This profile is built on top of the ECR [US PH Encounter] profile and [US Core Encounter] profile.

+**Example Usage Scenarios:**

+The following are example usage scenarios for the US CBS Patient profile:

+-   Capture an event of hospitalization related to a reportable condition of interest.

 ### Relationship to ECR Public Health and US Core Encounter

 The US CBS Hospitalization profile is based on the ECR (Electronic Case Reporting) IG [US PH Encounter] profile, which is derived from the [US Core Encounter] profile.
 The [US PH Encounter] profile captures general data related to any encounters relevant to public health.
 The US CBS Hospitalization profile captures explicitly a hospitalization event related to a condition of interest reported to case based surveillance programs.